-Subsequent events have been evaluated through December 13, 2017, which is the date the financial statements were available to be issued.
-There were no events that met the criteria for recognition or disclosure in the financial statements.
+Subsequent events have been evaluated through December 11, 2019, which is the date the financial statements were available to be issued.

 NOTE C - FAIR VALUE MEASUREMENTS

 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants as of the measurement date.
 ASC 820, Fair Value Measurements and Disclosures, establishes a hierarchy of the valuation techniques based upon whether the inputs to those valuation techniques reflect assumptions other market participants would use based upon market data obtained from independent sources (also referred to as observable inputs).
 The fair value hierarchy is as follows: